RittgerLabGroup/SPIRES_2025_0_1/README.md

    In Oct 2021, 2 hours was enough for array 10 and 12, but array 11
    timed out.
 Ran it again, it needed 3 hours.

-5) All of the above steps have been done on scratch, which expires in 3 months.
+7) All of the above steps have been done on scratch, which expires in 3 months.
    Do the scratchShuffle FROM scratch to PetaLibrary so that you don't lose all your work!
+Be sure to shuffle all intermediary/variables/regional_stats.

-5) re-start the daily pipeline.
+8) re-start the daily pipeline.
 Each step of the daily pipeline will do the scratchShuffle TO/FROM only for the data that it needs and then what it produces.

 ## Fetching data for a new set of tiles

 The fetch routines maintain and update a set of inventory files at /pl/active/rittger_esp/modis/archive_status.
 To fetch data for a new tile that does not yet have inventory files, define a new region/set of tiles in MODISData.m, for example, adding the 12 tiles that make up Alaska, and then use scripts/runFetchTile.sh:

 ```
 for i in $(seq 1 12); do jname=$(printf "AK%02dFetch" $i); echo $jname; sbatch --\